 Adapting to Changing Needs

-Just as your circumstances or activities change, so too should your trauma kit.
-Regularly ensure your kit remains suitable for the environment and likely risks that you face now.
+As your circumstances or activities change, so should your trauma kit.
+Regularly ensure your kit remains suitable for the environment and the risks you will likely face now.
 Key factors to consider include:

 • New Family Members or Team Members: Add items to account for additional individuals, such as pediatric supplies for children or specialty medications for specific health needs.